mackenziekbrooks/dci201-f25/docs/schedule/week04.md

 ## Thursday, October 2, 2025

 * Privacy in collections
-* Visit from Emily ?
+* Visit from Emily Cook, Research Librarian for the Humanities, at 3:30pm.